learn-tdd-in/learntdd.in/src/react/index.md

 Test-Driven Development (TDD) is an approach to automated software testing that involves writing a failing test before writing the production code to make it pass.
 TDD helps you develop a robust test suite to catch bugs, as well as guiding you to more modular, flexible code.

 To see how TDD works in React, let's walk through a simple real-world example of building a feature.
 We'll be using React 18 via [Create React App](https://github.com/facebook/create-react-app).
 We'll implement end-to-end tests with [Cypress][cypress] and component tests with [Jest][jest] and [React Testing Library][react-testing-library].

-You can also follow along in the [Git repo](https://github.com/learn-tdd-in/react) that shows the process step-by-step.
-This tutorial assumes you have some [familiarity with React][react] and with [automated testing concepts](/concepts).
+This tutorial assumes you have some [familiarity with React][react] and with [automated testing concepts](https://jestjs.io/docs/getting-started).

-You can also watch a [conference talk](https://vimeo.com/298277470) version of this tutorial.
+If you like, you can follow along in the [Git repo](https://github.com/learn-tdd-in/react) that shows the process step-by-step.
+You can also watch a [conference talk](https://vimeo.com/298277470) of an older version of this tutorial.

 The feature we'll build is a simple list of messages.